1Dev04/Profile/README.md

 ## :woman_technologist: About Me :
 ### I am a Web Developer , Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Thailand.
 Currently pursuing a Bachelor of Computer Science at Kasetsart University, Sriracha Campus.
-Seeking a challenging internship or cooperative education opportunity from May to October 2025 (6 months, negotiable) as a Software Engineer or Developer.
 Passionate about coding, open source contributions, and end-to-end project development.
 Aiming to gain real-world experience and build a strong foundation for future careers in these fields.

 ---
 ### :hammer_and_wrench: Languages and Tools :